 If you are female you will feel an uncomfortable or painful pressure in your pelvis as your uterus, bladder and possible your rectum press on your vaginal wall.
-Coital difficulty and pain during sex is a common symptom women with pelvic uterine prolapse experience.
+Coital difficulty and pain during sex are common symptoms women with pelvic uterine prolapse experience.
 If you are suffering from chronic urinary tract infections it can sometimes be indicative of pelvic organ prolapse.

 Pelvic organ prolapse is hard to measure.
 But the research shows that the lifetime risk of requiring at least one operation to correct pelvic prolapse or incontinence is estimated to be around 11%.
 About 200,000 pelvic prolapse surgeries are performed in the United States every year.